What is sensory deprivation?

-Like always, start slow and gentle.
-Try a blindfold first, then maybe a hood, and maybe, maybe work up, and for God’s sake, keep communication open.
-Sensory deprivation can be a very immersive experience, so check in with your partner often.
-If you don’t have the basics of trust and communication with your partner and the ability to handle it when they do start going through a potentially new, exciting and incredibly sexy experience, you should not be doing this together.
+Next, start slow and gentle.
+Try a blindfold first, then maybe a hood, and maybe, maybe work up.
+Keep communication open at all times – sensory deprivation can be a very immersive experience, so check in with your partner often.
+If you don’t have the basics of trust and communication with your partner and the ability to handle it when they do start going through a potentially new, exciting and incredibly sexy experience, you should probably not be doing this together.

 How do you make sensory deprivation work, as a disabled person?

-Alright lovelies, I hope you enjoyed this post.
+Alright Twisties, I hope you enjoyed this post.
 Have you triend sensory deprivation before?
 Are you curious to try?
 Let me know your thoughts in the comments!

 Until next time,

 Stay safe & have fun.